yakmoose/churbro/README.md

 There is a manifest file that allows you to add to your iOS home screen allowing for iOS 16.4 and newer to accept push notifications.

 ## How to use
 Install the packages, make some vapid keys and pray.
 This is so awful, I'm not even going to bother telling you how to use it.
+Don't even think of using this in production as it sends in a single thread in batches.
+There is no worker queue or backgrounding/asyncing or fan out, so for more than a few users it will take a long time to send the notifications out.
+You should just pay and use a service.

 ## What on earth does Chur mean?
 The AI says - "Chur is a slang word used in New Zealand.
 It is a shortened version of the word "cheers" and is used to express gratitude or appreciation."